openhab/openhab-docs/_addons_bindings/zwave/doc/zwaveme/wallcs_0_0.md

 ### Group 1: Lifeline

+The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
+When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.

-This group supports 10 nodes.
+Association group 1 supports 10 nodes.

 ### Group 2: Group 1

-This group supports 10 nodes.
+Association group 2 supports 10 nodes.

 ### Group 3: Group 2

-This group supports 10 nodes.
+Association group 3 supports 10 nodes.

 ### Group 4: Group 3

-This group supports 10 nodes.
+Association group 4 supports 10 nodes.

 ### Group 5: Group 4

-This group supports 10 nodes.
+Association group 5 supports 10 nodes.

 ## Technical Information